 Live out of a suitcase and a carry-on

 By the time that first summer season was over, I ended up having to ship boxes of my stuff back home to Pennsylvania.
 It was expensive, and I’m sure that I could have lived happily without that random stuff, like books that I’d thrifted, and clothes & accessories that I barely wore.
-I ended up donating most of it to Goodwill.
+I ended up donating most of it to Goodwill once I was back in PA.

+So as I planned for the next summer, I knew just how little I needed to live happily and comfortably.
 When I flew to Alaska again the following Spring, I packed much smarter.
-I brought one suitcase with weather appropriate clothes and shoes, and a carry on.
-My laptop, my personal care items, and my clothes were all I needed.
-I had achieved a true minimalist wardrobe!
+I brought one suitcase with weather-appropriate clothes and shoes, and a single carry on.

-Over the next 4 months, I didn’t have to spend an hour stressing over what I’d wear, because I had pared down my choices to a few favorites.
+Over the next few months in Alaska, I didn’t have to spend an hour stressing over what I’d wear, because I had pared down my choices to a few favorites.
 I didn’t waste time straightening my hair with a flat-iron or fussing over my footwear options.
 I wore what was practical and what I liked.
-I was more interested in experiencing things, rather than dressing to impress.
+I was much more interested in experiencing things, rather than dressing to impress.

 When you own less, you literally have less baggage.
 Less stuff to lug around, less stuff to keep track of, less stuff weighing you down and taking up space.